9 Things For Foreigners That Will Improve Quality of Life in China

 Purchase a water distiller on Taobao.
 This is similar to the Peace Corps issued water distiller I received when I was living in China the first time.
 It extracts all metals and impurities to give you completely fresh and clean drinking water.

-It takes about 2 hours to complete distill one gallon, but it will save you a buttload of money and time should you stay here a while.
+It takes about two hours to complete distill one gallon, but it will save you a buttload of money and time should you stay here a while.